katjensen/katjensen.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
+Hello !
+Welcome to my personal page.
+I enjoy wearing many hats as a remote sensing scientist, machine learning engineer, Earth science educator, and mapping enthusiast.

+I was born and raised in Honolulu Hawai'i, where I grew up with a deep respect for our natural resources and a love for the outdoors that drove me to pursue a PhD in Earth & Environmental Sciences.
+I am a longtime geospatial and machine learning Python developer, and the occasional baker.

+I am currently working as a data scientist at [Capella Space](https://www.capellaspace.com/) developing environmental monitoring analytics from X-band Synthetic Aperture Radar (SAR).
+My previous work includes:

+* Developing machine learning and computer vision algorithms for agricultural monitoring and mapping of regenerative practices at [Indigo Ag](https://www.indigoag.com/)
+* PhD research on regional to global scale mapping of surface water patterns and extreme events using a variety of different satellite and aerial remote sensing data, at the City College of New York and NASA Jet Propulsion Laboratory (JPL)
+* Flood risk assessments and supply deployment recommendations at the Red Cross/Red Crescent Climate Centre
+* Assimilating regional weather forecasts and crop yield models at the International Research Institute for Climate and Society (IRI) at Columbia University

+You can learn more about some of my current and former research projects [here](https://katjensen.github.io/research)

+ academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website
 ======